ranit1803/students-api/README.md

  # 🧑‍🎓 **Students API - RESTful Service in Go**

 A simple, production-style REST API built using **Golang** and **MySQL** to manage student records.
 This project demonstrates key backend concepts including routing, request validation, error handling, and graceful server shutdowns.
+This project was built by closely following Coder’s Gyan's YouTube course on Golang REST APIs

 ---